matttgregg/advent2024ex/README.md

 but most modern languages allow sorts with custom comparisons, so this felt more a question of understanding your standard library and using it effectively.
 (However tempting it is to write a sort function from scratch.)

+# Day 6

+Today we hit the first of [simulate an agent with rules](https://adventofcode.com/2024/day/6) type puzzle.
+Or evolving system as it breaks down to.
+In later days this can be a lot more complex, with complex evolution rules - e.g. for maybe multiple agents, but as we're still in single figure days the evolution is fairly simple.

+This type of thing is largely about keeping the rules straight, simple, and testing as much as possible.
+Particularly in the more naive step-by-step implementations - which I used.
+The second part of the puzzle is very interesting, as we now need to try adding obstacles into the map.
+The only (slightly) smart thing
+I did was to only add obstacles to the guards path - they're the only one that will matter - rather than add obstacles all over the map.
+Keeping track of the path is one way of tracking loops.

+My final solution  - is OK.
+It runs in under 10 seconds.
+My hunch is that the best performance improvement would be to use mutable arrays, rather than relying on hash maps.
+That's not quite so natural in Elixir, but I'd probably try in Rust or C or go.

+So, calling it here - off to look at others solutions to see if there are smart algorithms!

 # Standard Phoenix README follows...

 To start your Phoenix server: